thecodeflayer/alttp-tracker/FAQ.md

 For example, Simple mode will limit options based on several criteria, giving you limited options for each entrance type while Full will have quite a few more entrance options but require extra navigation steps to limit the selection.

+There is also some automatic handling of entrance linking depending on the mode.
+For example, linking a hole entrance will automatically link the hole exit as well in all modes but Insanity.

 **Insanity**

 This mode functions the same way as the previous modes with the difference of how exit links are handled.